r-caso/QMLParser/README.md

 ## Description

-The QML Parser library parses the language of Quantified Modal Logic under the following specification of **vocabulary** and **syntax**.
+The QMLParser library parses the language of Quantified Modal Logic under the following specification of **vocabulary** and **syntax**.

 ### 1. Vocabulary